 Does going dairy-free mean you have to give up your beloved morning latte?
 Nonsense.
 With plenty of plant-based milk substitutes available, there’s no reason to skip your daily dose of caffeine just to avoid one ingredient.

 Working to change lifestyle habits can be a daunting task, and we are here to help make this one a little less intimidating.
+What’s more, these non-dairy milk can be easily created at home.

 Here, we evaluate five common, plant-based milk and how they measure up to regular cow’s milk in terms of flavour, texture, aroma and – for the health-conscious, some nutritional aspects, like calorie, fat and sugar content.

 Cow’s milk contains lactose, which can trigger bloating, diarrhoea and nausea for those who are lactose intolerant.
-If you’ve been experiencing these symptoms after downing your milk-laced cuppa, lactose-intolerance might be the reason.
+If you’ve been experiencing these symptoms after downing your milk-laced cuppa, lactose intolerance might be the reason.

 “Hold on,” you say.
 “But I’ve been having milk all my life with no problem!”